nimranoor99/Smart_PIM_Project/README.md

 > 4. *Provide real-time insights via API and dashboard*
 > 5. *Automate the entire pipeline from data ingestion to reporting*
 > 6. *Create professional reports for stakeholders*
-> 7. *Be interview-ready with all technologies demonstrated"*

 **Project Requirements:**
 | Requirement | Success Criteria |